MAMware/court-jurdroids/README.md

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/your-improvement`).
 3. Make your changes.
-4. Ensure your changes are well-documented, tested adherence to ethical guidelines. (if applicable).
+4. Ensure your changes are well-documented, tested, adhering to ethical guidelines. (if applicable).
 5. Commit your changes (`git commit -m 'Add feature: your improvement'`).
 6. Push to the branch (`git push origin feature/your-improvement`).
 7. Open a Pull Request.